RudraSharma93Microsoft/aaz/Commands/support/in-subscription/tickets/readme.md

 : Creates a new support ticket for Quota increase, Technical, Billing, and Subscription Management issues for the specified subscription.

 - [list](/Commands/support/in-subscription/tickets/_list.md)
-: List all the support tickets for an Azure subscription.
+: Lists all the support tickets for an Azure subscription.
+You can also filter the support tickets by _Status_, _CreatedDate_, _ServiceId_, and _ProblemClassificationId_ using the $filter parameter.
+Output will be a paged result with _nextLink_, using which you can retrieve the next set of support tickets. <br/><br/>Support ticket data is available for 18 months after ticket creation.
+If a ticket was created more than 18 months ago, a request for data might cause an error.
+Default is CreatedDate >= one week.

 - [show](/Commands/support/in-subscription/tickets/_show.md)
 : Get ticket details for an Azure subscription.
 Support ticket data is available for 18 months after ticket creation.
 If a ticket was created more than 18 months ago, a request for data might cause an error.